 to critically engage with practical and theoretical aspects of painting.
 Building upon this core area, space is provided for

 trans- and interdisciplinary modes of working via installation-oriented, performative and other forms of praxis.
+The artistic

-On a weekly basis, students of the painting department have the opportunity to conceive and realize exhibitions.
-These
+a weekly basis, students of the painting department have the opportunity to conceive and realize exhibitions.
+These exhibitions

 are regularly invited to give insights into their work in lectures and conduct workshops with the students.
 In addition, exhibition

-visits and excursions are organized to examine on site how different commercial and institutional formats
+visits and excursions are organized to examine on site how different commercial and institutional formats of presenting art

-art into account, the study program seeks to achieve two things: Working on an independent artistic position
+art into account, the study program seeks to achieve two things: Working on an independent artistic position and situating